linode/developers/hugo/content/email/postfix/email-with-postfix-dovecot-and-mysql.md

 15. Open the sockets configuration file, located at `/etc/dovecot/conf.d/10-master.conf`

-    {:.note}
-    >
+    {{< note >}}

-    > Click this link to see the final version of <a href="/docs/assets/1240-dovecot_10-master.conf.txt" target="_blank">10-master.conf</a>.
+Click this link to see the final version of <a href="/docs/assets/1240-dovecot_10-master.conf.txt" target="_blank">10-master.conf</a>.
 There are many nested blocks of code in this file, so please pay close attention to the brackets.
 It's probably better if you edit line by line, rather than copying large chunks of code.
 If there's a syntax error, Dovecot will crash silently, but you can check `/var/log/upstart/dovecot.log` to help you find the error.

+{{< /note >}}

 16. Disable unencrypted IMAP and POP3 by setting the protocols' ports to 0, as shown below.
 Ensure that the entries for port and ssl below the IMAPS and pop3s entries are uncommented: